D'Holzhackerbuam Schuhplattlers

 Our Dancers

 When John Waldmannstetter retired in 1971, he named Joe Gates as his successor.
 Although several other men have given their time to being Vorplattler, John and Joe have served longest.
-In our sixty-year history, nearly three hundred people have danced in the Schuhplattler group.
+In our almost 100 year history, nearly 450 hundred people have danced in the Schuhplattler group.
 Some of them danced for only a year or so; others started as children and did not leave the group until poor health set in.
 During the 1960s and early 1970s, when our active dance group membership was at its highest (about sixty dancers), we had three groups--adults, teens, and children—and a very supportive group of parents who went along to most performances and Fests, not so much to chaperon as to enjoy one another’s company.

 Gauverband Nordamerika